Kids and Contact Lenses: A Parents Guide

 Learning to insert and remove contact lenses is quite easy for children.
 In a study conducted with 8-11 year old children, 90 percent of them were able to master these skills during the first instructional session.
 With that said, wearing contact lenses daily will require other skills.

 - Responsibility.
 Your child will need to remove their contact lenses daily no matter how tired or distracted they may be.
 It's also important your child can manage their supply of lenses and solution and alert you when the supply is running low.
 Your child will also need to be honest enough to tell you if a lens has become stuck in their eye, if they've lost a lens or destroyed one to admit it.

 - Willingness to learn.
 It's normal for some children to be afraid of putting their fingers in their eyes.
 A good candidate for contacts needs to be calm and willing to learn how to gently insert and remove the lenses.
 An ideal candidate will also need to be comfortable flushing the eye with solution, should a lens be hard to remove.
 A fearful or anxious child may not be suitable for contacts just yet.

 - Willingness to accept help.
 While it's not possible for a lens to get "lost" in the back of the eye, it is possible for a lens to fold and get lodged in the upper or lower eyelid, it's also possible for a lens to adhere tightly to the eye and be hard to remove, especially if the patient has fallen asleep with their lenses inserted.
-Rarely, this requires a trip to the optometry office to have the lens removed.
-If your child is able to be calm and cooperative in a state of mild discomfort, the lens can be removed easily.
+It is rare "lost" contact lens requires a trip to the optometry office to have the lens removed, if your child is able to be calm and cooperative in a state of mild discomfort, the lens can be removed easily.
 If your child has tantrums or fights off adults' help, they're not ready to wear contact lenses just yet.